What’s All the Buzz About? Public Relations 101

 So, when might you need PR?

 There is a time and place for everything, including PR.
-Here are some situations when bringing in the PR calvary can be paramount to your organization’s success:
+Here are some situations when bringing in the PR cavalry can be paramount to your organization’s success:

 - Announcement of a new product, service, or opening a new venue – You absolutely need to call in the PR troops when you launch a new product, service, or open a new venue.
 Letting the public know about something new to buy, eat, try, or visit is a critical piece of your overall promotion strategy.
 Creating buzz, particularly with traditional media (newspapers, magazines, TV shows, etc.), is a sure way to get the word out.